temporalio/documentation/docs/server-quick-install.md

 ### Alternative configurations

-If you want to try other configurations using different dependencies, or use a custom Docker image, follow the [temporalio/docker-compose README](https://github.com/temporalio/docker-compose/blob/main/README.md).
+If you want to try other configurations using different dependencies (e.g. different database), or use a custom Docker image, follow the [temporalio/docker-compose README](https://github.com/temporalio/docker-compose/blob/main/README.md).

-## Run application Workflows
+### Run application Workflows

-You can now run Workflows via the Temporal Server.
+You can now write and run Workflows via the Temporal Server.

 Get started quickly by running a [Go sample](https://github.com/temporalio/samples-go), [Java sample](https://github.com/temporalio/samples-java), or write your own using one of the [SDKs](/docs/sdks-introduction).